 C6H8O6 (ascorbic acid) ↔ C6H7O6– (ascorbate) + H+

 Once ascorbic acid has given away/released its proton, its name changes to ascorbate(-ion).
 Ascorbate can form a salt when it connects with positively charges ions such as sodium (Na+) or calcium (Ca2+).
-You can buy these ascorbate salts from various manufacturers.
+You can actually buy these ascorbate salts from various manufacturers.

 In your body as well as in a lot of food systems the most prevalent form of vitamin C is ascorbate, not ascorbic acid.